Aigani: Local community of Aigani

 Aigani is a semi-mountainous community with an area of just 23 km2 that is defined by mountain, farmland, and sea.
 The quickly growing beach towns of Nea Mesangala and Kastri-Loutro have 498 inhabitants and lie on the sandy beaches formed by the Pineios river delta and are renowned in Greece for their wide dunes; their warm, shallow, and calm waters; and their inexpensive beach bars, taverns, and hotels.
-Directly below the village of Aigani, along the national road, are the small settlements of Kato Aigani (Κάτο Αιγάνη, lit. 'lower Aigani') and Papapouli (Παπαπούλι) which collectively have 101 inhabitants.
+Directly below the village of Aigani, along the A1 motorway, are the small settlements of Kato Aigani (Κάτο Αιγάνη, lit. 'lower Aigani') and Papapouli (Παπαπούλι) which collectively have 101 inhabitants.

 Until the end of the Balkan Wars in 1913, the northern border of Thessaly marked the end of free Greece.
 Aigani was therefore the final community before entering Ottoman occupied Greece and was known as a safe haven by those fleeing Ottoman persecution.
 A cement pillar marking this border can still be found on the hill of Prophet Elias in Aigani.